Jerry391/Jerry391.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xiaojian Chen is a student of Computer Science and Technology at the School of Computer and Electronic Information/School of Artificial Intelligence, Nanjing Normal University.
-His research focused on applying 3D scientific volume data visualization and interaction in immersive environment.
-He is core participant of the DTXR Visualization group, which develops Extended Reality (XR: VR/AR/MR) + Visualization, Immersive Computing and Analytics, Scientific Visualization, HCI, 3D Reconstruction from A Single Image, Calibration, etc.
+Xiaojian Chen is now an undergraduate student of Computer Science and Technology at the School of Computer and Electronic Information/School of Artificial Intelligence, Nanjing Normal University.
+He is core participant of the DTXR Visualization group, supervised by Dr. [Richen Liu](https://dabigtou.github.io/richenliu/).
+His current research focused on applying 3D scientific volume data visualization and interaction in immersive environment.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.